-Vanguard Target Retirement Trust II: Consists of 11 separate trusts which invest in Vanguard mutual funds using an asset allocation strategy designed for investors planning to retire and leave the workforce in or within a few years of the participant's target retirement year (2010, 2015, 2020, 2025, 2030, 2035, 2040, 2045, 2050, 2055 or 2060).
+Vanguard Target Retirement Trust II: Consists of 11 separate trusts which invest in Vanguard mutual funds using an asset allocation strategy designed for investors planning to retire and leave the workforce in or within a few years of the participant's target retirement year (2015, 2020, 2025, 2030, 2035, 2040, 2045, 2050, 2055 and 2060).
+As of July 21, 2017, the Target Retirement Fund 2010 was consolidated into the Vanguard Target Retirement Income Trust II investment.
 The trust's asset allocation will become more conservative over time.
 Within seven years after the target retirement year, the trust's asset allocation should resemble that of the Vanguard Target Retirement Income Trust II.
 The underlying funds are: Vanguard Total Stock Market Index Fund, Vanguard Total Bond Market II Index Fund, Vanguard Total International Stock Index Fund, Vanguard Total International Bond Index Fund, and Vanguard Short-Term Inflation-Protected Securities Index Fund.

 Vanguard Retirement Savings Trust III: The fund invests primarily in synthetic investment contracts backed by high-credit-quality fixed income investments and traditional investments issued by insurance companies and banks.
 The fund seeks to achieve its objective by diversifying among high-credit-quality investments and investment contracts that are structured to smooth market gains and losses over time.
-For the plan years ended December 31, 2016 and 2015, the effective annual yields for the fund were 2.22% and 2.29%, respectively, and the crediting interest rates for the fund were 2.29% and 2.36%, respectively.
+For the plan years ended December 31, 2017 and 2016, the effective annual yields for the fund were 2.31% and 2.22%, respectively, and the crediting interest rates for the fund were 2.36% and 2.29%, respectively.